Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

  credentials --> complete
 ```

-The deployment manifest results in an orchestration that starts by executing three parallel activities that create Acme's virtual services.
+The example deployment manifest results in an orchestration that starts by executing three parallel activities that create Acme's virtual services.
 When those activities complete, the virtual data plane and virtual control plane are registered with one another in sequence (for details, see below).
 These activities are followed by ones configuring load balancing for incoming requests, DNS routing, and completing the dataspace credential issuance process.

 The Deployment Orchestrator executes these activities asynchronously by sending messages to **activity executors** that perform tasks specified by the activity.
 For example, registering VPA metadata with a control plane cluster running in a cell.
-By default, the orchestration workflow system uses [NATS](https://nats.io)
+By default, the orchestration workflow system uses the open-source [CNCF NATS messaging system](https://nats.io)

+Further details on the Deployment Orchestrator can be found in this [design document](https://github.com/Metaform/connector-fabric-manager/blob/main/docs/developer/architecture/provisioning/orchestrator.design.md).
 ##### Activity Executors

 An activity executor is a process that listens for activity messages on a NATS queue and asynchronously performs a set of actions.
+The workflow system supports reliable qualities of service and provides a distributed Key/Value store (built on [NATS Jetstream](https://docs.nats.io/nats-concepts/jetstream)) for state persistence.
+The Deployment Orchestrator handles system reliability, context persistence, recovery, and activity coordination.

+> Note that the Jetstream Key/Value store used for workflow persistent state is different than the Postgres-based store used by the Tenant Manager.
+Tenant Management use cases involving frequent queries have different requirements than workflow state management; hence, the need for different technologies.

+During execution, activities have access to a shared persistent context managed by the orchestration framework.
+Activities must be idempotent; they must complete with the same result if executed multiple times without side effects.
+For example, if an activity is invoked twice due to a failure, it must ensure duplicate resources are not created and the same shared stated is applied to the context.
+Activities may be implemented using a variety of programming languages and technologies, for example, a custom Go service or Terraform script.
 When an activity completes, the Deployment Orchestrator advances the workflow.
-The workflow system supports reliable qualities of service and provides a distributed Key/Value store (built on NATS Jetstream) for state persistence.
-The Deployment Orchestrator handles system reliability, context persistence, recovery, and activity coordination.

 An activity executor is an extensibility point for integrating cloud provider customizations and technologies into the deployment process.
 For example, Nuvola has deployed a set of executors that perform load balancer and DNS routing configuration specific to its cloud environment.
 The CFM provides an activity executor framework written in Go.
 However, processors can be written in other languages using a NATS-compliant client library.
 ##### Extension Model

 Nuvola defines its deployment process using CFM's deployment extension model.
 A Deployment Manifest corresponds to a *type* defined by a **Deployment Definition**, which contains a set of **Activity Definitions**.
 The Deployment Definition specifies the sequence of activities to be executed, and an activity definition specifies the input and output data passed to and returned from an activity executor: